ComposableFi/composable/code/xcvm/SPEC.md

 ```
 Spawn XYZ 0 [
     Call 0x1337,                                 // chain-specific encoding to make a smart contract call.
-    Transfer Relayer USDC Unit 50,               // 50 bucks for the fee.
+    Transfer Tip USDC Unit 50,               // 50 bucks for the fee.
 The relayer earns this if the inner spawn is dispatched.
     Spawn HOME 0 [
-        Transfer Relayer USDC Unit 50            // Another 50 bucks fee for the operation, but now reverse direction.
+        Transfer Tip USDC Unit 50            // Another 50 bucks fee for the operation, but now reverse direction.
         Transfer USER { USDC: Ratio::ALL }       // On ABC, we transfer all USDC to the user.
     ] { USDC: ALL },                             // We send over all our USDC back to ABC.
 ] { DOT: UNIT 100 },                             // We send over 100 DOT from ABC to XYZ.